OpenHospitalityNetwork/openHospitality.network/README.md

 Here you can read some more background, find other resources and places where we discuss, share ideas and connect with the world outside our core team:

-* Our history is yet to be written down, but [here's a message](https://warmshowers.bike) that we, former WarmShowers Android app developers, display to the users of our app (currently 20K devices), accompanied by short WS backstory
+* Our story is yet to be written down, but [here's a message](https://warmshowers.bike) that we, former WarmShowers Android app developers, display to the users of our community-built app, accompanied by short WS backstory

+* [WarmsShowers Uncensored](https://gitlab.com/-/snippets/2111860) tracks censorious actions taken by Warmshowers, as well as other WS related resources.

-* There is also a survey for WarmShowers users with [our pitch](https://warmshowers.bike/survey)
+* There is also a survey for WarmShowers users with [our values and pitch](https://warmshowers.bike/survey) for a new platform for bicycle touring community.

 * BeVolunteer, an organization behind BeWelcome gives interesting [historical context](https://www.bevolunteer.org/about-bevolunteer/history/) of how hospex landscape was (r)evolving [[a backup copy](http://web.archive.org/web/20190809110251/https://www.bevolunteer.org/about-bevolunteer/history/)]